 Again, he had the advantage of working for the most part with one of the most formidable bowling attacks in history, but in the main, his standards were very high.
 When he retired, he had a record 416 Test dismissals to his name, an impressive haul in only 96 matches.
 ‘Gilly’ also played the game in a good spirit and earned a reputation, very unusual in the modern game, of being a ‘walker’.

 Adam Gilchrist held most dismissals by a wicket-keeper in ODI, which is being broken by Kumar Sangakkara in 2015.
-As an Australian captain, in the six Test matches, four was won, one lost, and one draw.
+As an Australian captain, in the six Test matches, four were won, one lost, and one draw.
 In 17 ODI’s 12 won, 4 lost, and one was ended without being a ball bowled.
 In two T201, he won one match and lost one.

-Adam Gilchrist was a regular team member was rarely available for domestic matches from 1999 to 2005.
+Adam Gilchrist was a regular team member who was rarely available for domestic matches from 1999 to 2005.
 Hence, he could not have enough time to play for his state.
 He made only seven first-class appearances for his local state.
 Adam Gilchrist retired from test cricket in March 2008, but he keeps on playing domestic cricket until 2013.

 He appeared in six IPL seasons, three for Deccan Chargers, and three for King XI Punjab.
 He was named Wisden Cricketer of the Year in 2002 and following year awarded the Australian Allan Border Medal.
 Gilchrist left an unbelievable mark on the whole cricketing world.
 In 2013, he was included in the prestigious ICC Hall of Fame.